-- Supply: The pharmaceutical products are made and packaged at a manufacturing facility.
+- Supply chain: The drugs or pharmaceutical products are made and packaged at a plant.

 - Storage: Pharmaceutical products might go into cold storage before they are distributed.
 The refrigerated storage facility often acts as a staging or middle ground before the product reaches their final destination.